Safford, Arizona: Climate

-The climate is cold semi-arid (Köppen: BSk) softened by the plateau rise (it receives enough rainfall not to fall into a cold desert, BWk).
+The climate is hot semi-arid (Köppen: BSh), softened by the plateau rise (it receives enough rainfall not to fall into the hot desert category, BWh).
 It is much hotter than most places in eastern Arizona due to its relatively low elevation of 2953 ft at the Agricultural Center where records are kept, and often reaches temperatures almost as hot as found in Phoenix.
 In January, the average high temperature is 60 °F with a low of 29 °F. In July, the average high temperature is 98 °F with a low of 68 °F. Annual precipitation averages around 9.8 in, and snowfall is exceptionally rare: the mean is around 0.8 in but the median is zero.

 Religion

 Monastery of St. Paisius, Safford is an Orthodox women's cenobitic community which follows the traditional rule of monastic life.
 The monastery, under the jurisdiction of the Russian Orthodox Church Outside of Russia (ROCOR)- Western Diocese is situated in the high Sonoran Desert at the base of Mount Graham.